|

 signs of having grown beyond the consent of the governed," he declared in

 his first inaugural address.
-Reagan was politically successful because he
+Reagan was

 comprehended that liberalism's effort to hijack the government's purpose had